 As digital illustration has become so popular, there are now many apps out there, created specifically to make drawing on a tablet with a stylus easy, beautiful, and fun.
 Some of the best-known illustration apps are Procreate, Adobe Photoshop Sketch, and Paper.

-Whether you’re working in the digital realm or with pen and paper, mastering a few essential tools will see you well on your way to developing your own unique style of illustration.
+Whether you’re working in the digital realm or with pen and paper, mastering a few essential book illustration tools will see you well on your way to developing your own unique style of illustration.

-Do you have a favorite illustration tool for books that you think we should have included?
+Do you have a favorite book illustration tool that you think we should have included?
 Let us know in the comments below!